FelipeCoimbra/product-review-graphql-example/README.md

 The exact same steps will work for mutations as well.

+## Cache configuration

+You can use a directive called `@cacheControl` to configure how you want your types/fields to be cached.
+In reality this directive was created by Apollo, but VTEX IO takes advantage of it to automatically provide more caching features for you (such as CDN for React apps).

+Check its usage information [here](https://www.apollographql.com/docs/engine/caching.html#cache-hints).

 # Calling the API

 There are different ways to call your new GraphQL API.
 We'll show some of them here.